mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-11-21-java-8-comparator-how-to-sort-a-list.md

 Movie{starred=false, title='Pulp fiction', rating=8.9}
 Movie{starred=false, title='Back to the future', rating=8.5}</pre>

-As you&#8217;ve seen we first sort by starred and then by rating &#8211; both reversed since we want the highest value and true first.
+As you've seen we first sort by starred and then by rating &#8211; both reversed since we want the highest value and true first.